The gym I work at has had a safety squat bar for a few years, and it’s the main tool I recommend to any athlete with rotator cuff issues.

 With the added handles on a safety squat bar (SSB), you can position your hands in front of your shoulders to maintain control over the position of the bar.

-That allows you to focus on your body movement during squat training rather than controlling the weight.
+That allows me to focus on my body movement during squat training rather than controlling the weight.

 2. Focuses On Leg Muscles